zencart/documentation/content/user/admin_pages/catalog/product_types.md

 - select the default settings for entry of new products of that type
 - choose how fields are displayed

-This capability to set defaults and appearance on a per product type basis is provided through the [Layout Settings](/user/admin_pages/catalog/product_types_edit_layout/) screen.
+This capability to set defaults and appearance on a per product type basis is provided through the [Per Type Layout Settings](/user/admin_pages/catalog/product_types_edit_layout/) screen.

 ![Product Type Sidebar](/images/product_general_sidebar.png)